thewoolleyman/cinabox/README.txt

 DESCRIPTION:

 * Simplicity Rules.
-CINABOX is only tested on Ubuntu 8.04.
+Cinabox is only tested on Ubuntu 8.04.
 It may work on other Debian-based systems.
 If it doesn't work, hack it up yourself or try running the commands manually - the scripts are intended to be easily readable and easily changed.